ZAR

 Okavango Delta: Africa’s Largest Inland Delta

-The Okavango Delta, a UNESCO World Heritage Site, is one of Africa’s most unique safari destinations.
+The Okavango Delta, a UNESCO World Heritage Site, is one of Africa’s most unique destinations and a truly unmissable Botswana safari destination.
 This massive inland delta floods seasonally, creating a lush ecosystem that attracts a diverse array of wildlife.

 Wildlife: The Okavango Delta is a haven for elephants, lions, leopards, buffalo, hippos, and crocodiles.
 You might also spot African wild dogs, red lechwe, and sitatunga.
 Bird enthusiasts will be thrilled by over 400 species, including the African Skimmer and Pel’s fishing owl.